 Say Goodbye to Military and Veterans Benefits

 If you are like most people who joined the military, you probably did so for several reasons, including a sense of honor and duty to your country, to face and pass a major challenge, and possibly for the numerous benefits you are eligible to receive through your military service.
 But most of those benefits are only available while you are serving, or after you serve a minimum amount of time.
-You won’t qualify for most, of not all, of the major military and veterans benefits if you throw in the towel during training.
+You won’t qualify for most, if not all, of the major military and veterans benefits if you throw in the towel during training.

 Say goodbye to your Tuition Assistance benefits, and the opportunity of earning a free college degree while you are on active duty.
 Say goodbye to the Montgomery GI Bill and all the money you paid into it if you signed up for the MGIB in Basic Training.
 Say goodbye to the Post-9/11 GI Bill and the opportunity to transfer it to your wife and/or children (this could be a huge benefit, even if you aren’t married or don’t have children right now).
 You can also say goodbye to a variety of other benefits, including access to home loans through the VA loan program, job training, and various veterans benefits programs.